-Tour de France winner Jonas Vingegaard's private jet intercepted by Danish Air Force fighter jets
+Tour de France winner Jonas Vingegaard's private plane intercepted by Danish Air Force fighter jets

 — Forsvaret (@forsvaretdk) July 27, 2022

-After landing at Copenhagen, Vingegaard disembarked the aircraft sporting his yellow jersey.
+After landing at Copenhagen, Vingegaard disembarked from the aircraft sporting his yellow jersey.

-He continued his journey to the city center where about 25,000 countrymen will await and celebrate their compatriot.
+He continued his journey to the city centre where about 25,000 countrymen will await and celebrate their compatriot.

 Jonas Vingegaard arriving for the main celebration @j_vingegaard @LeTour pic.twitter.com/DFEdfIHjDF